spapadopoulos/EnergyPlusOpt/README.md

 __idfwrite(filename)__ -- Write IDF file from structure array.

 __runep(filename, epwfilename)__ -- Runs E+ process directly in Matlab given .IDF and .EPW (weather) files.

+## Case study

+__Problem definition:__ We try to optimize HVAC heating and cooling set points in office spaces with respect to _energy savings_ and _occupants' thermal comfort_.

+We solve the problem using genetic algorithms